macwille/python-chat-app/README.md

 The application can perform following functions when it's finished:

-* Has chat rooms where registered users can leave messages

-* Rooms are divided to subject areas and some areas can be limited to certain users

-* User can create an unique username

 * User can edit or delete his or her messages

+* Restricted rooms checked

-* Users can create private subject areas
+* User can create rooms

-* Application has support for an admin user with rights to moderate all rooms and users
+* Admin user

 ## Command prompts